bikegirl/NLP-Nitro/README.md

 2. Run `main.py` in command line... that's it!
 The GUI should pop up!
 3. Enter text for complexification as many times as you would like.
    - We'll get you started.
 Try these:
-      > "Kid's run in a playground."
+      > Kid's run in a playground.
-      > "I think therefore I am."
+      > I think therefore I am.
-      > "Wow you threw that ball very far!"
+      > Wow you threw that ball very far!
-      > "I ate a delicious ham sandwhich with cheese for lunch mm-mmm!"
+      > I ate a delicious ham sandwhich with cheese for lunch mm-mmm!
 4. (Optional) Run Unit tests.
 You can do this before step 1 or at any point, to make sure things are functioning properly.
 Simply run the `TestMethods.py` file in command line.

 ## Implementation Details